cedadev/item-generator/docs_src/source/processors.rst

 Processors take a file and return a dictionary of extracted information.
 They can be chained, one after the other and the results are merged such that arrays are appended to and key:value pairs are overwritten by subsequent write operations.
-If

 Some processors can also take :ref:`pre-processors` and :ref:`post-processors`.
 Pre-processors modify the input arguments whilst post-processors modify the output from the main processor.